freenas/freenas-docs/userguide/install.rst

     :menuselection:`System --> General --> Upload Config`.

 .. note:: It is not possible to restore a saved configuration that is newer than the installed version.
-For example, if you reboot into an older version of the operating system, you cannot restore a configuration that was created in a later version.
+For example, if a reboot into an older version of the operating system is performed, a configuration created in a later version cannot be restored.

 #ifdef freenas
 #include snippets/upgradingazfspool.rst